 Arrival and parking

 If you are a blue badge holder and wish to use our disabled parking, continue past the main car park and use the small parking area on the right.
-Please show your ticket to the member of staff by to the Garden Entrance.
+You can scan your membership card or purchase a ticket in our shop.

 There is no limit to the amount of time you can spend at Powis Castle & Garden during your visit.

-Toilets and baby changing facilities are available at the Garden Entrance and in the Formal Garden, with queues marked to maintain a safe one in/one out system.
-These are sanitised by our facilities team throughout the day.
+- Toilets and baby changing facilities are available at the Garden Entrance and in the Formal Garden.
+A parent and baby room is also available in the Courtyard.
+These are sanitised regularly by our facilities team.

-If you have accessibility requirements and need a shorter/step-free route of the garden, please talk to a member of staff who will be happy to help.
+If you have accessibility requirements and need a shorter/step-free route of the garden, please talk to a member of staff at the garden entrance who will be happy to help.

 Access with dogs